James Methuen Graham

-James Methuen Graham FRSE FRCSEd, LLD (1882–1962) was a Scottish surgeon.
-He was President of the Royal College of Surgeons of Edinburgh for the period 1945 to 1947.
-He was also Senior President of the Royal Medical Society.
-He made considerable advances in the fields of blood transfusion and on the thyroid gland.
+James Methuen Graham FRSE FRCSE (1882–1962) was a Scottish surgeon.
+He was President of the Royal College of Surgeons of Edinburgh for the period 1945 to 1947 and Senior President of the Royal Medical Society.
+He made considerable advances in the fields of blood transfusion and the thyroid.

 Life

-He was the son of Captain Dugald Graham of the Northern Lighthouse Service and Fishery Board (based in Edinburgh.
-He was raised in a (then new) villa at 12 Wardie Avenue, off Ferry Road in the north of the city.
-He was educated at George Watsons College then studied medicine at Edinburgh University 1899 to 1904 graduating MB ChB.
+He was the son of Captain Dugald Graham of the Northern Lighthouse Service and Fishery Board.
+He was raised in a villa at 12 Wardie Avenue, Edinburgh.
+He was educated at George Watsons College then studied medicine at the University of Edinburgh from 1899 to 1904, graduating with an MB ChB.
 He was made a Fellow of the Royal College of Surgeons of Edinburgh in 1907.

-In 1919 the college awarded him the Chiene Medal for his thesis on blood transfusion.
-He worked as Assistant Surgeon at the Edinburgh Royal Infirmary on Lauriston Place being promoted to Senior Surgeon in 1928.
-He also assisted at the Deaconess Hospital and lectured in Pathology at Edinburgh University.
+In 1919 the College awarded him the Chiene Medal for his thesis on blood transfusion.
+He worked as Assistant Surgeon at the Edinburgh Royal Infirmary on Lauriston Place and was promoted to Senior Surgeon in 1928.
+He also assisted at the Deaconess Hospital and lectured in Pathology at the University of Edinburgh.
 He was Chairman of the Edinburgh University Postgraduate Board for nine years.

-In middle age he lived at 6 Castle Terrace, a fine terraced house facing directly onto Edinburgh Castle and the Castle Rock.
+In middle age he lived at 6 Castle Terrace, a terraced house facing Edinburgh Castle.
 In 1938 he was elected to the Aesculapian Club of Edinburgh.

 In 1944 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Sir John Fraser, Sir Andrew Davidson, Sir Sydney Smith and Alexander Dron Stewart.
 At this time he lived at 8 Manor Place in Edinburgh's West End.
+In 1952 he was elected President of the Harveian Society of Edinburgh.

 He died on 13 March 1962.

-Artistic Recognition
+Artistic recognition

 His portrait, by Stanley Cursiter is held in the Royal College of Surgeons of Edinburgh.